JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 try updating Kotlin to the latest version.
 We're constantly improving the memory manager, so even a simple compiler update might improve memory consumption.

-If you experience high memory consumption anyway, a few options are available:
+If you continue to experience high memory consumption after updating, several options are available:

 * Switch to a different memory allocator by using one of the following compilation options in your Gradle build script:

   * `-Xallocator=mimalloc` for the [mimalloc](https://github.com/microsoft/mimalloc) allocator.
   * `-Xallocator=std` for the system allocator.

 * If you use the mimalloc allocator, you can instruct it to promptly release memory back to the system.
-It's a smaller performance cost, but it gives less definitive results compared to the standard system allocator.

-  To do that, enable the following binary option in your `gradle.properties` file:
+  To do so, enable the following binary option in your `gradle.properties` file:

   ```none
   kotlin.native.binary.mimallocUseCompaction=true
   ```

+  It's a smaller performance cost, but it yields less certain results than the standard system allocator does.

-If none of these options improved the memory consumption, report an issue in [YouTrack](https://youtrack.jetbrains.com/newissue?project=kt).
+If none of these options improves your memory consumption, report an issue in [YouTrack](https://youtrack.jetbrains.com/newissue?project=kt).

 ## Unit tests in the background

-In unit tests, nothing processes the main thread queue, so don't use `Dispatchers.Main` unless it was mocked, which can be done by calling `Dispatchers.setMain` from `kotlinx-coroutines-test`.
+In unit tests, nothing processes the main thread queue, so don't use `Dispatchers.Main` unless it was mocked.
+Mocking it can be done by calling `Dispatchers.setMain` from `kotlinx-coroutines-test`.

-If you don't rely on `kotlinx.coroutines` or `Dispatchers.setMain` doesn't work for you for some reason, try the following workaround for implementing the test launcher:
+If you don't rely on `kotlinx.coroutines` or if `Dispatchers.setMain` doesn't work for you for some reason, try the following workaround for implementing the test launcher:

 ```kotlin